pannatgp/data-science-bootcamp-9/README.md

 # data-science-bootcamp-9
 by p'Toy FB: DataRockie

-I attended a bootcamp called 'data-science-bootcamp-9' lectured, guided and inspired by p'Toy DataRockie Here is the repository to store the assignments from the comprehensive bootcamp.
+I attended a bootcamp called 'data-science-bootcamp-9', lectured, guided and inspired by p'Toy DataRockie.
+Here is the repository to store the assignments from the comprehensive bootcamp.

 On Dec 2023, I've gone to a half way of the bootcamp-9.
 It is planned to finished in 2024 first Quarter.